Racktash/vim-zenroom/README.markdown

-This is my fork of Vimroom which includes following:
+This is my fork of vimroom which includes following:

 * A special mode for editing Markdown and reStructuredText.
 It's highly inspired by  [iA Writer](http://writer.pro/)
 * Optimizations for [my vimrc](https://github.com/amix/vimrc)

 Please read more here [
-zenroom for Vim: Focsuing only on the essential](http://amix.dk/blog/post/19744#zenroom-for-Vim-Focsuing-only-on-the-essential).
+zenroom for Vim: Focusing only on the essential](http://amix.dk/blog/post/19744#zenroom-for-Vim-Focsuing-only-on-the-essential).

+**Important:** A new version is out that's based on Goyo.vim.
+It's not a fork of vimroom.
+Get it at [vim-zenroom2](https://github.com/amix/vim-zenroom2)!

 ## Editing code